troyzhxu/bean-searcher/README.md

 * **Sorting by any field**
 * **Summary with `age` field**

-For example, this api can be requested like:
+For example, this API can be requested as follows:

 * `/user/index`